-Copyright licensing agencies (that’s us) have gained advanced permission from the creators of the published content for their work to be used for educational purposes – far beyond what is normally permitted under the Copyright Act.
+The copyright licensing agencies have obtained advanced permission from the creators of the published content for their work to be used for educational purposes – far beyond what is normally permitted under the Copyright Act.

-Without the right licence, teachers, the principal and the Board of Trustees can be held liable.
+Without the right licence, teachers, the principal, and the Board of Trustees can be held liable for copyright infringement.

-Demonstrate to staff and students that your school understands the importance of ‘ownership’ and gaining permission to use content.
+Demonstrate to staff and students that your school understands the importance of ownership, gaining permission to use content, and respecting other people’s work.

-While each licence is available individually, it is our experience that the dynamic nature of the lessons being delivered in the modern classroom mean most schools need two, if not all three licences in order to be compliant.
+While each licence is available individually, most lessons include multiple types of media, so most schools need two—if not all three—of the three licences to be compliant.

 The licences are renewable annually and are costed based on student numbers.
 Whether you are renewing, engaging with us for the first time, or updating your current arrangements: it’s time to get licensed!